This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Positioning for Lighting

-The RT has much thinner foliage than the Monstera and Philodendron mentioned earlier and therefore requires less light.
+The RT has much thinner foliage than the Monstera and Philodendron mentioned earlier, requiring less light.
 It also lacks waxy cuticles to protect the leaves from becoming chlorotic in direct sunlight.

 Your R. tetrasperma prefers ample indirect sunlight and will not flourish in darker corners – it loves light, just not direct sunlight.